 The definition of a HENRY tends to be much more fluid than similar acronyms and can change based on who you are asking.
-The confusion usually centers on exactly how much a household needs to earn before it qualifies as a high "high-earner," and the acceptable age range necessary for categorizing someone as a HENRY.
+The confusion usually centers on exactly how much a household needs to earn before it qualifies as a "high-earner" as well as the acceptable age range necessary for categorizing someone as a HENRY.

 The most popular definition of HENRY only includes those born between 1981 and 1996; a group commonly known as Millennials.
 But, again, there is disagreement about whether it is appropriate to restrict the term to a single generation.
 Some people prefer to adopt a more inclusive definition of the term, pushing the top end of the age bracket to 55.

-While some conditions of HENRY’ism are debatable, some aspects are generally agreed upon.
-It is these core characteristics which unities all HENRYs regardless of age or income level.
+While some conditions of HENRY'ism are debatable, some aspects are generally agreed upon.
+It is these core characteristics that unities all HENRYs regardless of age or income level.
 These traits are:

 - Feelings of low material wealth despite income level, leading some financial experts to dub these individuals "the working rich" — those who must continue to work potentially long hours despite high-earning careers.

 The term HENRY first appeared in a Fortune Magazine article in 2003.
 In the original article, the writer Shawn Tully used the term HENRY to describe those individuals who were most affected by the alternative minimum tax, or AMT.
 Since that time, the definition has expanded, and the list of problems facing HENRYs has grown.